munificent/craftinginterpreters/book/statements-and-state.md

 </aside>

-Right now, the only kind of lvalues we have are simple variable names.
-When we add class fields, we'll have compound lvalue expressions like:
+Because an lvalue isn't evaluated like a normal expression, the syntax tree must reflect that.
+That's why the Expr.Assign node has a *Token* for the left-hand side, not an Expr.
+The problem is that the parser doesn't know it's parsing an lvalue until it hits the `=`.
+In a complex lvalue, that may occur <span name="many">many</span> tokens later:

 ```lox
 makeList().head.next = node;
 ```

-Because an lvalue isn't evaluated like a normal expression, the syntax tree must reflect that.
-The problem is that the parser doesn't know it's parsing an lvalue until it hits the `=`.
-In a complex lvalue like the previous example, that may occur <span name="many">many</span> tokens later.

 <aside name="many">